Optimal Horoball Packing Densities for Koszul-type tilings in Hyperbolic $3$-space: Packing Density in the Projective Model

-Lemma \ref{lem:loc} describes a procedure for finding the optimal horoball packing density in the fundamental domain $\cF_{\Gamma}$ with a single ideal vertex $A_0$.
+Lemma \ref{lem:loc} gives the local packing density in the case of a single ideal vertex.
 Packing density is maximized by the largest horoball type admissible in cell $\cF_{\Gamma}$ centered at $A_0$.
-Let $\mathcal{B}_0(s)$ denote the 1-parameter family of horoballs centered at $A_0$ where $s$-parameter related to the Busemann function measures the ``radius" of the horoball, the minimal Euclidean signed distance between the horoball and the center of the model $O$, taken negative if the horoball contains the model center.
+Let $\mathcal{B}_0(s)$ denote the 1-parameter family of horoballs centered at $A_0$ where $s$-parameter plays the role of the ``radius" of the horoball, the minimal Euclidean signed distance between the horoball and the center of the model $o$, taken negative if the horoball contains the model center.